Agoric/documentation/main/guides/zoe/proposal.md

 ## Invitations

-`Invitations` are a special case of ERTP `payments`.
-They are linked to a specific contract `instance`, and having one gives you the right to participate in that contract `instance`, for example, by making offers in it.
+An [Invitation](/reference/zoe-api/zoe-data-types.md#invitation) is a special case of ERTP [Payment](/reference/ertp-api/payment.md).
+Each is linked to a specific contract [Instance](/reference/zoe-api/zoe-data-types.md#instance), and having one gives you the right to participate in that contract instance, for example, by making offers in it.

-There are two main ways for contract users to get an `invitation`:
+There are two main ways for contract users to get an invitation:
-- If you create the contract `instance`, you get a special creator `invitation`.
+- If you create the contract instance, you get a special creator invitation.
-- Someone (possibly you) who holds the right objects has created an `invitation` for a contract `instance` and gives it to you in some way.
+- Someone (possibly you) who holds the right objects has created an invitation for a contract instance and gives it to you in some way.
 This could've been by sending it to you, posting it on a public online location, etc. It doesn't matter (nor does Zoe specify or have any requirements) how or why it got to you, only that you have it.